906 words

 4. Train the Model (Finally!)#

-Now the real fun begins — your model starts to “learn.”
+Now the fun starts.
+Your model begins to “learn.”

-Let’s say you give it emails labeled “spam” or “not spam.”
+Let’s say you hand it a pile of emails, each one labeled “spam” or “not spam.”
+Here’s what the model does with them:

 1. Makes a guess